SynologyOpenSource/c2-object-storage/README.md

 # Propose
 This article is a guide on how to leverage [Cloudflare](https://developers.cloudflare.com/workers/)'s Content Delivery Network (CDN) services alongside [C2 Object Storage](https://c2.synology.com/zh-tw/object-storage/overview).
 By integrating these two solutions,  you can enable direct access from Cloudflare CDN to C2 Object Storage.

+# Installation
+Make sure Node.js and npm are installed.
+Use `npm install` to install the required packages such as `wrangler`

 # Configuration
 1. Move the '/sample_config/wrangler.toml' file to the project root directory.
 2. Fill in the required configuration details in the 'wrangler.toml' file.